mworion/MountWizzard4/docs/source/install_python.rst

 hints for all platforms.
 The installers for Windows and OSx could be downloaded from python .org.

+If you already have python3.7 installed, you could skip this section and go directly to MW4 installation process.
+If you have to install python3.7.5 this has to be done only once for as many MW4 installations you might want to do.

 Windows
 -------
 Depending on your Windows version please download the installer for 3.7.5 from: